caprica/blue-prince-dartboard-solver/README.md

 ## Mobile

 It is mostly usable on mobile devices, but the touch interactions can be a litle awkward.
 Pinch-to-zoom is supported and can help a lot.

-## Status

-This solves, I think, all the variations of the puzzle I've seen so far, up to around Day 175.